fabiom95/PregettoPSSS_Travelgram/README.md

 Travelgram allows you to store and share with friends your memories:
 - interact with a ScratchMap where you can find in green the countries you have visited and in yellow those that you want to visit in future (marked as "wish").
-- add and see your memories (images, texts, comments)
+- add and see your memories (images, texts, comments).

 Look at your friends' experiences too:
 - follow who you know and/or who you consider interesting, view their memories and reviews.